|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 20: St Catherine's Monastery (UNESCO), Farewell Dinner

 Today we will explore St Catherine's Monastery a UNESCO World Heritage Site.
-Constructed between 527 and 565 it is located at the foot of Mount Moses.
+Constructed between 527 and 565 AD, it is located at the foot of Mount Moses.
 A chapel was built on top of the site where it was thought Moses' burning bush was.
 The greatest significance is one of the largest and most important collections of illuminated manuscripts in the world.
 This collection consists of approximately 4500 volumes in Greek, Coptic, Arabic, Armenian, Hebrew, Slavic, Syriac, Georgian and other languages.

 Day 21: Fly to Cairo